-Tebay Primary School – LAB
+Tebay Primary School LAB

-Sandy Todd, Chair of LAB
+Sandy Todd - Chair of LAB

-Sandy has worked in Education in a variety of roles for 35 years, now lives near Kirkby Stephen with her husband and has two grown up children of her own.
+Sandy has worked in Education in a variety of roles for 37 years, now lives near Kirkby Stephen with her husband and has two grown up children of her own.
 She started her career as a teacher in a Secondary school in the Outer London Borough of Havering and moved to Cumbria in 1986 to take a one year temporary post at Kirkby Stephen Grammar School.
 The temporary role was made permanent and Cumbria became a permanent home.
 Whilst at Kirkby Stephen she took on the role of Assistant Headteacher with responsibility for Primary School Liaison.
 This led to a continuing admiration for and interest in the work of our Primary School Colleagues.
 Varied promoted posts followed in Barnard Castle, Cumbria Children Services, and secondary schools in Dalston near Carlisle and Workington.
-Sandy left full time work in schools in September 2015 but remains very busy and still spends much time in schools across Cumbria.
+Sandy left full time work in schools in September 2015 but remains very busy and still spends much time in schools across Cumbria and Lancashire.

 Sandy has always believed that as adults and especially as teachers we must strive to help children and our staff to be the best that they can be in all situations and help them to acquire the skills and qualifications to be able to choose what they want to do with their lives and the contribution they make to society.
 At present Sandy continues her passion for making a positive difference to schools and young people through her own consultancy work in supporting School Leadership Teams to improve their schools by providing bespoke support and professional development to middle and senior leaders.
 She is also the Executive Officer for the Cumbria Association of Secondary Headteachers.